 Tipping is a minefield.
 For western Europe in general, tips represent more the spirit of the true tip - that is, it's a percentage of the bill you give for good service, not a large sum that goes to pay the wages of your server.
 Unfortunately, as Americans bring their customs to Europe, the expectation of a large tip is increasing as wages for servers decrease, especially in large cities.

 Voltage in Europe is twice what it is in the US.
-Most computers and modern techno-stuff operates on both voltages, and only an adapter plug is needed.
+Most computers and modern techno-stuff operate on both voltages, and only an adapter plug is needed.
 Beware that not all European plugs are the same.
 Older hotels may not have the juice to run that 1000 watt hair dryer you desperately (don't) need.
-Need help?

 Shop the Local Way

 It is customary to greet shop owners in their stores in many European countries.
 If you're planning on doing shopping in small boutique type stores, learn to say, "good morning" or "good afternoon" in the language of your destinations.
 You'll start to find shopping easier and more pleasant - and you might catch a bargain along the way.
 Folks are generally highly appreciative of any attempt you make to speak their language and learn their customs and using a few polite words often opens doors.